 Some people install the Miracle Max with a dual entry as a way of keeping the area accessible as a hallway.

 “Every time I put my foot in the lift, I am so thankful”, says Romina who installed a RESiLIFT 6 months ago.
 Romina and Les lived on a large property in Mornington Peninsula for over 30 years.
 As the property became too big to maintain, they decided to subdivide the land.
-Les, a builder by trade, built a beautiful double-storey Georgian Style house at the front of the property where they moved into 12 years ago.
-Little did they know that building a double-storey home was going to be problematic in another ten years.
-In recent years Romina developed Neuropathy, a condition where she has numbness in her feet and toes, therefore losing control of her feet.
-The stairs in their home now became an ‘accident waiting to happen’.
-Their children were very concerned for their safety and were encouraging them to sell and move to a single-level home.
-This was heartbreaking for Romina and Les.
+Les, a builder by trade, built a beautiful double-storey Georgian Style house at the front of the property which they moved into 12 years ago.
+Little did they realise what a problem having a double-storey home would be ten years later.
+In recent years, Romina developed Neuropathy, a condition where she has numbness in her feet and toes, therefore losing control of her feet.
+The stairs in their home now is an ‘accident waiting to happen’.
+Their adult children were so concerned for their safety they encouraged them to sell and move to a single-level home.
+The thought was heartbreaking for Romina and Les.
 Over several decades they had accumulated so many memories associated with their property, not to mention they didn’t want to uproot and leave their local community and networks.
 In their conundrum, Romina received a text from a friend.
-It was a photo of a…
+It was a photo of a lady…

 Check out the latest Home Design magazine featuring RESiLIFT®.
 Why should homeowners consider a home elevator?
 Initially associated with the aging population, residential elevators are fast becoming a lifestyle inclusion for all multi level homes.
 As souring land prices force developers upwards, elevators prove a safer alternative to stairs.
 Residential lifts are now replacing the dumb waiters being installed to take groceries from the garage to the pantry and laundry chutes previously included in luxury homes.
 Many people use their elevators for commuting items that are difficult on stairs such as luggage and furniture.
 Some use them for their sick/older pets, although this is rarely the primary reason for installation.
 Many people do not want to purchase double storey homes but with land prices cannot afford to have single storey, so installing an elevator resolves that problem.
 Who benefits from installing a home elevator?
 Nowadays architects will typically suggest at least a provision for a future lift in new build designs.
 There are also a number of lifts that can be installed for existing homes, such as the RESiLIFT®.
 It is not just the homeowner who benefits.
 Because people do not have to move home, they retain their family memories and…